Ant3ney/koko-flavor-footer-power-struggle-kitchen-crew/readme.md

 ### TODOS

-1. Implement character dialog audio
+1. Implement character dialog audio.
+   a.
+Get an even number of voice acting audio files.
+   b.
+Create script to check if all files are there.
 2. Add code to load in audio before start menu is displayed.
 3. Make small QA tweaks where possible.